SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Data_Aggregator/Data_Aggregator_queries.md

 1. Paste the copied JSON code into a new file and save it as a *.json* file.

-1. Add the path to this file to the configuration file of the DataAggregator.
+1. Add the path to this file to the Data Aggregator configuration file.
 See [GQI queries](xref:Data_Aggregator_settings#gqi-queries).